 One of the easiest ways of avoiding this issue is to work with CSV files instead.
 A CSV file stores tabular data as plain text data and allows you to choose the best possible data type for the project (or what you expect it to be).
 This gives you more control of the data and the data flow.

-If plain data is dropped into SQL from Excel, another option is to use OpenRowSet, which allows you to read the XLS file from within SQL and insert it directly from the same query.
+If plain data is dropped into SQL from Excel, another option is to use OpenRowSet.
+This allows reading the XLS file from within SQL and insert it directly from the same query.